aionnetwork/aion_pool/README.md

 As a miner the following possibilities can be taken into account:
-* personal hot wallet -  if mining for the purpose of staking/hodling the coins short or medium term, the miner can use a personal wallet like: Jaxx, Exodus, Coinbase, etc.
+* personal hot wallet -  if mining for the purpose of staking/hodling the coins short or medium term, the miner can use a personal wallet like: AION wallet or other which might support AION in the future
 * exchange - if mining for the purpose of automatically selling the coins the best options is to use an exchange and directly sell your coins
 * cold wallet - if mining for the purpose of staking/hodling the coins long term, the miner's best choice is the use of a cold wallet
     * paper wallet
-    * trezor
-    * ledger
-    * keepkey
+    * USB wallet

 ### Mining pool operator